documents4j/documents4j/README.md

 ---------------------
 This project was set up to allow running as many tests as possible without requiring MS Word.
 For this purpose, the project includes a lot of rich stubs that step in place of MS Word.
-When you are building this project on a machine that does not run MS Windows or MS Word, you should build the project with the *no-office* profile which skips the corresponding tests:
+When you are building this project on a machine that does not run MS Windows or MS Word, you should build the project with the *no-office* profile which skips any tests that rely on an actual MS Word instance:

 ```
 mvn clean package -Pno-office